What is Leukemia?

 The Bottom Line

-Leukemia is a type of blood cancer, forming in early-forming blood cells.
+Leukemia is a type of blood cancer developing in early forming blood cells.
 There are four types of leukemia — acute myeloid leukemia, chronic myeloid leukemia, acute lymphocytic leukemia and chronic lymphocytic leukemia.